ckeditor/ckeditor4-docs/docs/guide/dev/features/toolbarconcepts/README.md

 ## Custom Toolbar Demo

-See the {@linksdk toolbar working "Custom Editor Toolbar" sample} that showcases an editor instance with a one-row toolbar set to include just a few most relevant editing features.
+See the {@linkexample toolbar working "Custom Editor Toolbar" sample} that showcases an editor instance with a one-row toolbar set to include just a few most relevant editing features.

 ## Related Features